Yourco Logo

 "Does your supervisor, or someone at work, seem to care about you as a person?"
 (Yes/No)

-This question is the strongest predictor of manager effectiveness.
-Deploy it monthly as a standalone survey.
-Low scores reveal which managers need coaching on connection and support, while high scores show you which supervisors are keeping teams engaged.
+Use this monthly survey as a standalone measure of manager connection quality, one of the strongest predictors of engagement.
+Because this question touches on the direct manager relationship, enable the anonymity toggle before sending.
+Low scores reveal which managers need coaching on connection and support, while high scores show you which supervisors are keeping teams engaged

 Recognition Consistency